PyRepair/maniple/training-data/summarize-experiment-v2/black/19/prompt_response_response_4.md

             and depth == self.previous_line.depth
         ):
             return (before or 1), 0

         if (
             self.previous_line
             and self.previous_line.is_yield
             and (not current_line.is_yield or depth != self.previous_line.depth)
         ):
             return (before or 1), 0

         return before, 0
 ```

-The corrected comparison logic includes the `current_line.depth` attribute in the comparison with `is_decorator` at multiple points in the function.
-This updated logic should address the bug and ensure that the function works as expected, passing the failing test cases.
+The corrected function aligns with the expected behavior and should pass the failing test case `test_comment_in_decorator` as well as satisfy the expected input/output variable information provided.